Reliance seeks sale of Eagle Ford stake for up to $4.5 billion: sources

 NEW YORK India's Reliance Industries Ltd (RELI.NS) is seeking a buyer for its stake in the Eagle Ford Basin oil and natural gas joint venture with Pioneer Natural Resources Co (PXD.N), a sale that could raise up to $4.5 billion, according to people familiar with the matter.

 Pioneer, which has about 230,000 acres in the Eagle Ford Basin according to its website, sold a 45 percent interest in the property to Reliance for $1.2 billion in 2010.
-The Eagle Ford Basin asset is a three-way joint venture between Mumbai, India-based Reliance; Irving, Texas-based Pioneer, and a division of Mexico's Alpha SAB de CV (ALFAA.MX).
+The Eagle Ford Basin asset is a three-way joint venture between Mumbai, India-based Reliance; Irving, Texas-based Pioneer, and a division of Mexico's Grupo Alpha.

 Reliance has appointed Citigroup Inc (C.N) and Bank of America Merrill Lynch (BAC.N) to help sell its 45 percent stake, the sources said, asking not to be named because the matter is not public.